belighted/bennett/README.md

 If you encounter a bug or want to help us with some code, please submit an issue or fork the project on [GitHub](https://github.com/belighted/bennett)!

 ![](http://platypus.belighted.com/bennett/bennett-small.png)

+> Copyright (c) 2012 Belighted sprl
+>
+> Bennett is distributed under the MIT license, see LICENSE